 Get a jump-start on academic success by meeting with a Disability Resources and Educational Services (DRES) staff member as soon as you are admitted to CSUN.
 Once you register with our office, you will immediately become eligible for services, which may include, transition support and placement exam accommodations.

 Note: If you are seeking accommodations for the Entry Level Math (ELM) and/or the English Placement Test (EPT) standardized placement exams, please register with DRES as soon as possible.
-If you prefer to have Braille or large-print accommodations, DRES needs at least 14 days prior to the requested exam date to ensure all accommodations are in place for your exams.
+If you prefer to have Braille, large-print, or audio edition accommodations, DRES needs at least 14 days prior to the requested exam date to ensure all accommodations are in place for your exams.

 To receive support services, you must be an admitted student and take the following steps.